garrandall/popular-music-data/tracks/look-what-they-ve-done-to-my-song-ma-ray-charles.md

 Now girls, if you don't mind, i'd like to hear that some french Ils ont change ma chanson, ma
-(Ooh, not bad)
+(Oh, not bad)
 Ils ont change ma chanson
 (Uh-huh.
 Let me see here {franglish gibberish})
 Ills ont change ma chanson
-(My french must be pretty bad, i better do this in english)
+(My french must be pretty bad, I better do this in english)

 Look what they done to my song, ma